klipanmali/SpringBootHelloWorld/README.md

   - @EnableEurekaClient - makes your Spring Boot application act as a Eureka client.
   - @EnableZuulProxy - makes your Spring Boot application act as a Zuul Proxy server.
   - @EnableConfigServer - makes your Spring Boot application act as a Configuration Server.
+  - @EnableSwagger2 - enable the Swagger2 Documentation API for your Spring Boot application.
   - @ExceptionHandler - handle the specific exception and sending the custom responses to the client
   - @Inject - for injecting, but @Autowired is little bit more powerful
   - @LocalServerPort - add local server port discovered at runtime